AyushDhimann/Stable-Diffusion-Linux/README.md

 # Resource Usage

 (Not for Google Colab Users)
-To check the load and usage of your CPU and GPU by following these steps:
+You can check the load and usage of your CPU and GPU by following these steps:

 1. Open a new terminal for the same machine
 2. Switch to the directory where this repo is installed